ozontech/file.d/CONTRIBUTING.md

 ## Code style

-* log in lower case without a dot in the end of a sentence;
+* Log in lower case without a dot in the end of a sentence
-* log params by pattern: `name=value`, e.g. `logger.Errorf("can't parse url=%s", url)`;
+* Log params by pattern: `name=value`, e.g. `logger.Errorf("can't parse url=%s", url)`
-* code comments should be written with a small letter without a dot at the end;
+* Code comments should be written with a small letter without a dot at the end
-* split imports into 2 groups: stdlib and other packages;
+* Split imports into 2 groups: stdlib and other packages

 ## Collaborating guidelines